 Criteria for ranking: To determine its Best CD Accounts category ranking, GOBankingRates evaluated each institution’s 12-month certificate of deposit product and five-year CD product.
 If the bank did not offer a 12-month or five-year CD, then the next-closest CD term length was selected for evaluation.
 GOBankingRates scored the CD accounts from most to least favorable on the following factors: (1) minimum deposit to open a CD, (2) annual percentage yield for a 12-month CD and (3) APY for a five-year CD.
 APY for a 12-month CD and APY for a five-year CD were weighted more heavily than other ranking factors, and accounts were then ranked by overall score.

 Data for the Best Banks of 2018 was compiled from and verified against the individual institutions’ websites between Sept.
 12 and Sept.
-21, 2017.
+21, 2017, except for Marcus by Goldman Sachs, Barclays Bank Delaware, Everbank, Nationwide, Synchrony and Ally Bank, which are accurate as of today.
 Rates, terms and conditions are subject to change at the discretion of the individual financial institutions.
 APY was based on the minimum deposit required to open the account.
 Some interest rates might be short-term or promotional offers only, and it is possible additional terms and conditions must be met in order to obtain the interest rates listed.
 Rates and availability might vary by region.
 Please verify terms and conditions before opening an account.

 GOBankingRates is a personal finance and consumer interest rate website owned by ConsumerTrack, Inc., an online marketing company serving top-tier banks, credit unions, and other financial services organizations.
 Some banks mentioned in the Best Banks of 2018 are clients of ConsumerTrack, Inc., which serves more than 100 national, local and online financial institutions.
 Rankings are completely objective, and no institution, client or otherwise, paid for inclusion or specific placement.